aqeelrazagondal/lambda-ColdStart-analyzer/README.md

 ```

 **Note**: When you select "AWS account" and check "Require external ID" in the console, AWS typically generates this automatically.
 Trust policies have a Principal (who can assume the role) and do NOT have a Resource field.

+**⚠️ Troubleshooting AssumeRole Errors**:

+If you see: `User: arn:aws:iam::005023962834:user/username is not authorized to perform: sts:AssumeRole on resource: arn:aws:iam::173148986568:role/RoleName`

+**The Fix**: Edit the role's trust policy Principal to match the account that will assume the role:
+- Go to IAM → Roles → Your Role → Trust relationships → Edit trust policy
+- Change `"Principal": { "AWS": "arn:aws:iam::173148986568:root" }`
+- To: `"Principal": { "AWS": "arn:aws:iam::005023962834:root" }` (the account with your credentials)
+- The Principal is the account that will ASSUME the role, NOT where the role exists

 ### 3. Connect the AWS Account